-Mathematics majors seeking a B.A. degree are also required to take PHYS 2421 to satisfy the 4 semester hour lab science block in the core curriculum Students seeking a major in mathematics must complete MATH 1320 or higher to satisfy the Quantitative Reasoning requirement in the core curriculum.
+Mathematics majors seeking a B.A. degree are also required to take PHYS 2421 to satisfy the 4 semester hour lab science block in the core curriculum

+Students seeking a major in mathematics must complete MATH 1330 to satisfy the Quantitative Reasoning requirement in the core curriculum.

 B.A.
-Math Major Required Courses -37 hours
+Math Major Required Courses -38 hours